andreybleme/andreybleme.github.io/_posts/2020-12-17-the-unix-time-sharing-sytem-summary.markdown

 ---
 layout: post
-title:  "Summary: The UNIX Time-Sharing System"
+title:  "The UNIX Time-Sharing System"
 description: "The paper written in 1974, presents the main aspects of the UNIX Operating System with its file system, I/O operations, process synchronization, and the shell implementation."
 date:   2020-12-17 19:00:00
 tags: [operating systems, paper summary]